Tbrennan6/IcelandicNow/docs/05_Inflection_I/05_umlaut.md

 | **3rd.**       | fer       | fara      |

 Notice how the singular forms underwent i-umlaut, and the first person plural form underwent u-umlaut.

-### How To Think About Umlaut
-Ultimately, umlauts occured because of a sound shift.
-As such